troycaselli/troycaselli/README.md

 <h3>About Me:</h3>
 <b>Follower of Christ.
 Husband and father.
 Web developer.</b>

-My name is Troy Caselli (27), and I am entering the software engineering field of work in order to create quality technology for users across the globe to the glory of God.
+My name is Troy Caselli (27), and I am entering the software engineering field of work in order to create quality software for users across the globe to the glory of God.
 I  am currently enrolled as a student in the Full Stack Web Development Program at Bloom Institute of Technology.

 - 🔭 I’m currently working on improving my testing skills for the General Coding Assessment (GCA).
 - 🌱 I’m currently learning how to use express and nodeJS.